ClaperCo/Claper/README.md

 - The first one is to help these people presenting an idea or a message by giving them the opportunity to make their presentation unique and to have real-time feedback from their audience.
 - The second one is to help each participant to take their place, to be an actor in the presentation, in the meeting and to feel important and useful.

-Supported languages: 🇬🇧 English, 🇫🇷 French, 🇩🇪 German, 🇪🇸 Spanish
+Supported languages: 🇬🇧 English, 🇫🇷 French, 🇩🇪 German, 🇪🇸 Spanish, 🇳🇱 Dutch

 ### Built With